 NI 58-101 suggests that the board of directors of a public company should be constituted with a majority of individuals who qualify as "independent" directors.
 An "independent" director is a director who has no direct or indirect material relationship with Big Rock.
 A material relationship is a relationship which could, in the view of the Big Rock Board, reasonably interfere with the exercise of a director's independent judgement.
 The Big Rock Board has determined that as of the Effective Date, each of the directors and proposed director nominees are independent.
-Mr. Stephen J. Giblin was the Interim President and Chief Executive Officer from October 27, 2022 to January 8, 2024 and was therefor not independent during that time period.
+Mr. Stephen J. Giblin was the Interim President and Chief Executive Officer from October 27, 2022 to January 8, 2024 and was therefore not independent during that time period.
 As a result, the Big Rock Board has exceeded the requirement to have a majority of independent directors.
 The Big Rock Board is responsible for determining whether a director is an independent director.

-The Big Rock Board facilitates its exercise of independent judgment in carrying out its responsibilities through frequent meetings of the Big Rock Board.
-The Big Rock Board does not have separate meetings at which non-independent directors are not in attendance as all of the directors are usually considered to be independent.
-In 2023, the Big Rock Board did not appear to hold any in camera sessions as Mr. Stephen J. Giblin was present and held the position of Interim President and Chief Executive Officer during this period.
+The Big Rock Board facilitates its exercise of independent judgement in carrying out its responsibilities through frequent meetings of the Big Rock Board.
+The Big Rock Board does not have separate meetings at which non- independent directors are not in attendance as all of the directors are usually considered to be independent.
+In 2024, the Big Rock Board held six in camera sessions.
 In addition, each director has free access to Big Rock's external auditors and legal counsel and to any of Big Rock's executive officers.

-The Chair of the Board, Mr. Stephen J. Giblin, was not an independent director in 2023, as he acted as the Interim President and Chief Executive Officer of Big Rock.
+The Chair of the Board, Mr. Stephen J. Giblin, was not an independent director for a brief time from January 1, 2024 until January 8, 2024, as he acted as the Interim President and Chief Executive Officer of Big Rock until Mr. Kinder's appointment as President and Chief Executive Officer.
 The Chair's role includes acting as a leader on corporate governance matters for the Corporation, as well as a steward for Board meetings and processes.
-Mr. Stephen J. Giblin continued to steward Board meetings and related processes but due to his status as Interim Chief Executive Officer and being part of management, he would recuse himself from all in camera sessions.

 No current director of Big Rock are directors of other reporting issuers.
-During the most recently completed financial year, the Big Rock Board held ten (10) meetings.
+During the most recently completed financial year, the Big Rock Board held 12 meetings.
 The following is a record for each director's attendance at such Board meetings and the status, as at the Effective Date, of each under the Corporation's minimum shareholding requirements.

 Director Number of Board Meetings Attended / Total Number of Board Meetings Held Minimum Shareholding Requirement Attained (1)

-Kathleen McNally-Leitch 10/10 Yes
+Kathleen McNally-Leitch 11/12 Yes

-P. Donnell Noone 10/10 Yes
+P. Donnell Noone 12/12 Yes

-Stephen J. Giblin 10/10 No
+Stephen J. Giblin 12/12 No

-Alanna McDonald 8/10 No
+Linda A. Thomas 8/12 (2) No

+George Croft 9/12 (2) No

-(1) Effective March 10, 2016, the Corporation introduced a Minimum Shareholding Policy for directors requiring that the members of the Big Rock Board attain beneficial ownership of Common Shares with an aggregate nominal value equivalent to three (3) times the annual director's retainer fee, which directors are required to achieve within three (3) years of appointment date.
+- (1) Effective March 10, 2016, the Corporation introduced a Minimum Shareholding Policy for directors requiring that the members of the Big Rock Board attain beneficial ownership of Common Shares with an aggregate nominal value equivalent to three (3) times the annual director's retainer fee, which directors are required to achieve within three (3) years of appointment date. - (2) Ms. Thomas and Mr. Croft were appointed to the Board of Directors on May 14, 2024.
+Mr. Croft is not standing for reelection at the Meeting.